Atomiumm/mymidipad/README.md

 Depend on the modules you might like to run.
 In any case:
-> pip install pygame, pyautogui
+> pip install pygame, pyautogui, requests

 If you want to use the obs module:
 > pip install simpleobsws